MikeDigitize/lazy/README.md

   var lazyImage = evt.target;
   var spinner = lazyImage.previousElementSibling;

-  // hide the loading spinner and show the image spinner.style.display = "none";
+  // hide the loading spinner and show the element spinner.style.display = "none";
   lazyImage.style.display = "block";
 });
 ```

 Upon a successful load, a `lazyloadcomplete` event is fired on the element.
-Following on from the previous example, this would be an opportunity to remove the loading spinner and display the image.
+Following on from the previous example, this would be an opportunity to remove the loading spinner and display the element.

-As older browers can display images without `src` attributes as broken images and some browsers display the `alt` text of an image before the image loads, it's probably a good idea to add styling to hide them initially and reveal upon loading.
-If an image can't be loaded a `lazyloaderror` event is fired.
+As older browers can display images without `src` attributes as broken images and some browsers display the `alt` text of an image before the image loads, it's probably a good idea to add styling to hide elements initially and reveal upon loading.
+If an element can't be loaded a `lazyloaderror` event is fired.

 ### Lazy Loading a Picture Element